-Roberto’s Taco Shop is regarded as the primarymind behind the addition of French fries in the 1980s.
+Roberto’s Taco Shop is regarded as the primary mind behind adding French fries in the 1980s.
 Rumor has it that a local surfer suggested the idea of adding French fries into a burrito to make the dish heartier.

-13. Smothered Burrito Is Also Knows as the “Burrito Suizo”
+13. Smothered Burrito Is Also Known as the “Burrito Suizo”

-14. Kogi Burrito Is Relatively a Latest Type of Burrito
+14. Kogi Burrito Is the Latest Type of Burrito

-On the other hand, American burritos are bigger and contain a wide variety of ingredients such as meat, chicken, beans, veggies (tomatoes, jalapeno, etc).
+On the other hand, American burritos are bigger and contain a wide variety of ingredients such as meat, chicken, beans, and veggies (tomatoes, jalapenos, etc.).

 16. Duane Roberts Invented a Frozen Burrito